Introduction

 - Keep windows slightly open during cooler, dry days when possible

-- Ensure HVAC returns and supply vents are not blocked by furniture or cabinets
+- Ensure HVAC returns and supply vents are not blocked

-For an overview of how ventilation fits into overall home comfort, the U.S. Department of Energy's home ventilation guidance explains how spot ventilation (like kitchen hoods) and whole-house systems work together.
+For an overview of how ventilation fits into overall comfort, the U.S. Department of Energy’s home ventilation guidance explains how spot ventilation (like kitchen hoods) and whole-house systems work together.

 2. Deep Clean the Hidden Odor Zones

 Most “mysterious” kitchen smells come from a few high-risk spots.
+Fix these, and your kitchen will smell cleaner even before you deep-clean everything else.

 a) Sink & Garbage Disposal